atomgptlab/slakonet/README.md

 ## Limitations

 - Limited to elements Z ≤ 65
-- Trained on specific DFT functional (TB-mBJ)
+- Trained on specific meta-GGA DFT (TBmBJ)
 - Discrepancies in conduction band descriptions
 - No self-consistent cycle
 - No spin-orbit coupling or magnetic properties